277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 Ballistic Coefficient and Sectional Density

-Ballistic coefficient (BC) is a measure of how aerodynamic a bullet is and how well it will resist wind deflection.
-Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its external dimensions, design, and weight.
+Ballistic coefficient (BC) is a measure of how aerodynamic a bullet is and how well it resists wind deflection.
+Sectional density (SD) reflects a bullet's capacity for penetration, and is determined solely by its diameter and weight.
+Longer and heavier bullets typically have higher BCs, as they can resist wind drift more efficiently.

 Accuracy